 Missed an episode?
 Tune in to Episodes #1 and #2 as:

 - Scott Swanson, a caregiver from British Columbia, discusses the concept of “Caring for the Whole Person”.
 He shares his experiences as the primary carer to his daughter who was diagnosed with cancer at the age of five.
 He also has a unique perspective having looked after his aging parents across the U.S. border and dealing with two very different healthcare systems.

 - Danielle Paes, the Chief Pharmacist Officer at the Canadian Pharmacists Association, shares her thoughts on “Professionals Recognizing the Know-How of their Clients”.
 She speaks to the importance of collaboration between healthcare professionals and the individuals impacted by the health issue.

 #PrescriptionForCare Survey – Share your opinions and ideas on healthcare reform

 Teva Canada is engaged and dedicated to providing a platform for Canadians’ individual and collective visions of what the future of healthcare should look like – from all perspectives.
 Through the #PrescriptionForCare online survey we’re looking for input based on your experiences.

-We know healthcare is a matter of importance to all Canadians and we want to hear how it could be re-imagined benefitting your health and the health of your communities.
+We know healthcare is a matter of importance to all Canadians and we want to hear how it can be re-imagined benefitting your health and the health of your communities.
 While surveys are confidential, we’ll be sharing the results with key government stakeholder and leaders in the healthcare space.
 It’s time to move forward and write a new #PrescriptionForCare!